Bipartisan Infrastructure Investment and Jobs Act

 “The Bipartisan Infrastructure Law will bring enormous opportunities for job creation and critical transportation upgrades to Ohio.
 I want our state to get as many projects off the ground and create as many jobs as possible,” Brown said.
 “These opportunities are a long time coming for your communities, and I will continue working with USDOT and other federal agencies to help Ohio projects move forward.”

 Small outlined federal agencies that will expect billions in increased appropriations that will fund highway and bridge projects, low-emission public transit, and electric vehicle charging stations.
 The latter, he said, is a “flagship program” of the infrastructure law, with a goal of installing 500,000 chargers across the U.S. by 2030 that will “make up the spine of our overall electric-vehicle charging network.”

 This will include $140 million for Ohio over the five-year period of the BIL, he said.

 Many of the infrastructure programs will involve competitive applications for funding.
 Small encouraged local officials to contact his office and use representatives like Brown as resources for making strong applications.

 The slides from Small’s presentation are available here.

 Other helpful resources include:

 You can contact the Department of Transportation for direct assistance by emailing Intergov@dot.gov.

 TMACOG is a member organization.
-Members include governments: counties, cities, villages, and townships.
-Non-governmental members include utilities, advocacy organizations, schools, and special districts and authorities.
+Members include cities, counties, villages, townships, schools, and special districts.